dmx-systems/dmx-documentation/docs/user.rst

 Displaying Geodata
 ------------------

-.. note:: As of DMX 5.0-beta-7 the geomap plugin has to be installed separately as described in our :ref:`Admin Documentation <admin-plugin-installation>`.
-Download it `here <https://download.dmx.systems/plugins/dmx-geomaps/>`_.
+.. note:: As of DMX 5.0-beta-7 the `geomap plugin <https://download.dmx.systems/plugins/dmx-geomaps/>`_ has to be installed separately as described in our :ref:`Admin Documentation <admin-plugin-installation>`.

 DMX offers a plugin to support geodata.
 Every topic with an address can be shown on a geographical map.